cieloskye/ConsciousEats/README.md

 - [Original Code](#original_code)

 ## Introduction
-Welcome to ConsciousEats, an app that help you cater to food allergies, intollerances & special dietary needs.
+Welcome to FoodiEats, an app that help you cater to food allergies, intollerances & special dietary needs.
 Here you can find restaurants based on your needs, read & leave reviews from other users.
 Here's to your good health.